umlaeute/v4l2loopback/README.md

 # BUILD
-To build the kernel module run:
+To build the kernel module, run:

     $ make